flyingnobita/sp1-keccak-compare/README.md

 ### Generate a Core Proof

-To generate a proof and see the number of cycles, gas, khz and proof size:
+To generate a proof and see the number of cycles, gas, proof time, khz and proof size:

 ```sh
 cd script